With the best iPad charging stations and storage carts, you can easily keep all of the devices in your classroom charged up and safely stored away.

 The video shows that it comes with five charging cables, but this is no longer correct.

 The Alxum iPad charging station is a 108 watt, 10-port phone docking station and organizer with adjustable dividers and smart IC technology.

-This unit can charge ten devices simultaneously and provide up to 2.4 amps of power to each slot.
-It comes with 11 pieces of high and low brackets that can accommodate devices of different thicknesses.
+This unit can charge ten devices simultaneously (cell phones and tablets) and provide up to 2.4 amps of power to each slot.
+It comes with 11 pieces of high and low brackets that can accommodate multiple devices of different thicknesses.
 You can use the baffles to set a suitable width for any device in a thick case.

 - Smart charging technology protects your devices from damage caused by overcharging or short circuits.